 Following the design principles of simplicity and efficiency we decided to avoid the management of users and access control in the Core.
 This decision does not preclude the security of this component because we can control these features in the communication layer.
 Because both Web services flavours use HTTP as transport protocol we secure the channel using Secure Sockets Layer (i.e. HTTPS).
 This ensures the integrity and confidentiality of assets in LO.
 To achieve authentication and authorization, we rely on the verification of client certificates provided by Secure Sockets Layer.
-In practice, to implement this approach, we just needed to configure the servlet container and Conditions (https://onlinelibrary.wiley.com/term:
+In practice, to implement this approach, we just needed to configure the servlet container (e.g. Tomcat) to support HTTPS requests with authorized certificates.
+Nevertheless, managing certificates is a comparatively complex procedure, thus we provide a set of auxiliary functions in the core that act as a mini Certificate Authority.
+These functions are used for managing and signing client certificates and their implementation is based on the Java Security APIs.